Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 The site is much less crowded, and the autumn colors transform the landscape.
 It is an ideal period for contemplatives and photographers.

 Under the snow, the cirque takes on a whole new dimension.
-Some areas are accessible by snowshoes or ski touring.
+Some areas are accessible by snowshoes or backcountry skiing.
 The partially frozen waterfalls offer a magical spectacle.
-Beware, at this time the bottom of the cirque is not accessible because it is too dangerous (high risk of avalanche).
+Warning, at this time the bottom of the cirque is not accessible because it is too dangerous (high avalanche risk).

 7. The Cirque du Fer-à-Cheval, sanctuary of alpine biodiversity